Skip to Georgetown Americas Institute Full Site Menu Skip to main content

 Mexico’s Prospera social inclusion program, launched in 1997 as Progresa, gave conditional cash transfers to poor families who in exchange had to meet certain health and educational requirements for their children.
 In 2019, the government under President Andres Manuel Lopez Obredor ended the program.
 Five years later, how have economic and educational outcomes for the country’s most vulnerable been impacted by the program’s closure?
-The Georgetown Americas Institute (GAI) is pleased to host a virtual panel on the impact of Mexico’s Prospera program featuring Susan Wendy Parker of the University of Maryland; John Scott of the Center for Economic Research and Teaching; Tulane University’s Nora Lustig, also a GAI resident fellow; and Alejandro Werner, GAI founding director.
+The Georgetown Americas Institute (GAI) was pleased to host a virtual panel on the impact of Mexico’s Prospera program featuring Susan Wendy Parker of the University of Maryland; John Scott of the Center for Economic Research and Teaching; Tulane University’s Nora Lustig, also a GAI resident fellow; and Alejandro Werner, GAI founding director.

 Featuring